nyorain/vil/docs/own/done.md

+- [x] in CopiedImage::init: check for image usage support
+	- [x] generally: allow the image copy operation to fail.
+- [x] add support for timeline semaphores.
+Should just require some simple changes to submission logic when we use them inside the layer.
+	  Test with official samples repo
+	  {couldn't find an issue with them anymore}
+- [x] remove -DUNICODE from defines
+	- [x] also check that vil_api works either way, can't depend on that
+- [x] fix "command not found 4 frames" shortly appearing when selecting new command {fixed by simply increasing the threshold for showing the message, might come back to haunt us later on :)}
+- [x] correctly integrate spirv-cross everywhere, remove spirv_reflect
+	- [x] correctly set specialization constants before using it for reflection reset previously set constants to default.
+Not sure how tho.
+	- [x] figure our sync for spec constants.
+I guess we should have a mutex
+	- [x] remove util/spirv.h
+- [x] we should likely switch to spirv-cross instead of spirv-reflect
+	- we will probably need some its functionality later on anyways
+	- already hit some hard limitations of spirv-cross that would require a lot of changes
 - [x] Unselect a command when new frames don't contain it any more?
       We will still view the old state at the moment.
 Unselecting can be a problem since we might want to continue viewing the stale